Crudine

 The Crudine area carries a rich goldfields heritage, having been part of the broader Turon River gold mining district that drew prospectors during the New South Wales gold rushes of the 1850s and 1870s.
 Today the landscape is predominantly used for sheep and cattle grazing, with farming properties scattered across the rolling hills of the Central Tablelands.
 Residents travel to Bathurst for services, shopping, and schools, while the proximity to the scenic Hill End–Sofala heritage area makes Crudine well-placed for those seeking a remote country lifestyle with access to historic goldfields tourism.

-Crudine falls under postcode 2795 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Orange electorate.
+Crudine falls under postcode 2795 and is governed by the Mid-Western Council (Local Government Area).
+For federal elections, residents vote in the electorate of Calare, while state elections fall under the Orange electorate.

 📍 Location